ptlong2311/pham-the-long-portfolio/spotlight-svf/README.md

-# SpotlightSVF: Training-Free Semantic Vector Field for GUI Grounding
+# Training-Free Semantic Vector Field for GUI Grounding

 A novel **training-free GUI grounding enhancement method** that improves localization accuracy in complex, high-resolution interfaces using a **semantic vector field-based ROI selection mechanism**.
 The method integrates seamlessly with existing grounding models and boosts performance without retraining.